pedrolopesme/jsplay/README.md

 #### Insertion

-In order to insert a new node into the tree, you need supply it's Key and Value.
-You're free to use a key with any type, but it's extremely recommended integer keys in order to preserve fast key comparison between nodes.
+In order to insert a new node into the tree, you need to supply it's Key and Value.
+You're free to use a key with any type, but it's extremely recommended to use integer keys in order to preserve fast key comparison between nodes.
 The new node will be splayed to the root of the tree.

 ```javascript
 var JSplay = require("jsplay");